-To get VPN access, fill out the Account Request form.
+To get VPN access, fill out the account request form.
 Once the request has been approved, if you are on a SLU machine, contact ITS at 314-977-4000 to have the software installed for you.
-For personal machines, go to vpn.slu.edu, sign in and the website will walk you through downloading the software.
+For personal machines, go to connect.slu.edu, sign in and the website will walk you through downloading the software.

 I have installed the new client but can't connect and it keeps asking for an address.

 If your new client is asking for a URL, please enter connect.slu.edu and use your SLU Net ID and password for the log in username and password.

 Can I have multiple VPN clients and connections running at the same time?

 A computer can only support one active VPN connection at a time, however, a computer can support multiple VPN clients installed.

 What hardware is required to use Global Protect VPN?

 To use Billiken Secure Connect, you need a laptop or desktop PC computer that meets minimum hardware requirements and appropriate network connectivity.

 What software is required to use to use Global Protect VPN?

 You need a supported operating system (Windows 8, or higher, or Mac OS 10.5 or higher) and the Cisco AnyConnect Client, available through connect.slu.edu.
 If you need the client downloaded to a University-owned machine, please place a request through the IT Service Desk by calling 314-977-4000.